colinlienard/portfolio-2022/content/projects/requiz.md

 ---
 name: Requiz
-description: (Webdesign, développement) Application pour de jouer à des quiz en simultané avec d'autres personnes, et de créer et partager son propre quiz.
+description: (Webdesign, development) Application to play quizzes simultaneously with other people, and to create and share your own quiz.
 image: requiz-thumbnail.webp
 color: 3C38FC
 order: 5